madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/finalize

-**Description:** Commits all staged labels for a user, turning them into permanent labels and history records.
+**Description:** For each StagedLabel belonging to the user, creates a TransactionInfo, creates a new Label linking `tx_id` to `category_id` and `user_id`, adds TransactionInfo to CategoryHistory under the chosen category, and then wipes stagedLabels for the user.

 **Requirements:**
 - for each StagedLabel belonging to the user: no committed label exists for `tx_id`

 **Effects:**
-- for each StagedLabel belonging to the user:
+- for each StagedLabel belonging to the user
 - creates a TransactionInfo
 - creates a new Label linking `tx_id` to `category_id` and `user_id`
 - adds TransactionInfo to CategoryHistory under the chosen category
 - after processing all staged labels, wipes stagedLabels

 **Request Body:**